The importance of connecting with older adults

-What can you do?
-Just say ‘Hello’!
+What can you do to connect with seniors?
+Just say hello!

 - Connecting through sharing photos and stories: Sharing photos and stories helps build meaningful connections with older adults or others in your life.
 And it preserves memories for generations to come through storytelling.